lukeminglis/lukeminglis/README.md

-- 👋 Hi, I’m Luke Inglis
+- 👋 Hi, I’m Luke Inglis!
-- 👀 I’m interested in videogames, Aggie sports, and coding
+- 👀 Aside from the drive to code, I’m a big sports fan, love playing videogames, and I workout somewhat often.
-- 🌱 I’m currently studying Electrical Engineering with a minor in Computer Science at Texas A&M University
+- 🤓 I’m currently studying Electrical Engineering with a minor in Computer Science at Texas A&M University.
+- 🌱 I love utilizing Python to spend an hour automating a five minute task, or C++ if I want to do the same thing in three hours!
-- 📫 Reach me at lukeminglis@gmail.com
+- 📫 Feel free to contact me at lukeminglis@gmail.com